 In a Nutshell

 Despite all the buzz regarding security/misuse concerns, the GPT-2 is a breakthrough in Natural Text Generation which can benefit in many ways.
-The language itself is a criterion for intelligence and with such a model, machines will soon be able to converse efficiently.
+Language itself is a criterion for intelligence and with the uprising of such powerful models, machines will soon be able to converse efficiently.

 Enjoyed this story?
 Join our Telegram group.
 And be part of an engaging community.